cs1302uga/cs1302-styleguide/README.md

 Here, we see that the `MissingJavadocType` guideline was not met on line `2` in `src/cs1302/Test.java`.
 The output even gives a short description of what it thinks is wrong.
-If the short description is not sufficient to determin what the issue is, then you should consult the specific guideline item in this styleguide for more information.
+If the short description is not sufficient to determine what the issue is, then you should consult the specific guideline item in this styleguide for more information.